renatomrocha/Cryptocurrency_Monitoring_App_ReactNative/README.md

 # Cryptocurrency monitoring application

-In ordder to run this application do as follows:
+In order to run this application do as follows:

 1º Clone repository